LincaMarius/ISAP-1_Computer_Project/README.md

 ![ Figure 2 ](/Pictures/Figure2.png)

 The programming mode of the SAP-1 computer described by the authors is as follows:\
 a.
-Move the selector S2 to the PROG position,\
+Move selector S2 to the PROG position, to enter Programming mode, \
 b.
-The memory address to be modified is selected from switches S1,\
+The memory address to be modified is selected with switches S1, \
 c.
-Select from the S3 switches the date that you want to be written in the memory at the previously set address,\
+Select with the S3 switches the Data that you want to be written to the memory at the previously set address, \
 d.
 Press button S4 to write the new value to memory,\
 e.
 Repeat steps b, c and d until all necessary changes have been made, \
 f.
 Move selector S2 to the RUN position, to run the program.